 BS/MD Medical program with Rutgers University (7-year program)

-Montclair State and the University of Medicine and Dentistry of New Jersey-New Jersey Medical School (UMDNJ-NJMS) offer a combined program leading to the Bachelor of Science degree at Montclair State and the Doctor of Medicine (MD) degree at UMDNJ.
+Montclair State and Rutgers University offer a combined program leading to the Bachelor of Science degree at Montclair State and the Doctor of Medicine (MD) degree at Rutgers.
 Its purpose is to permit highly qualified high school students to complete the required courses for baccalaureate and medical degrees in a seven-year sequence.

 Qualified high school seniors whose SAT combined verbal and mathematical scores are 1400 or higher in one test sitting may apply.